The government will contribute £7,500 towards a ground source heat pump

 The following types of heat pumps (high and low-temperature units) will be supported by the Boiler Upgrade Scheme:

-Eligible installations must have a heat pump capacity less or equal to 45kW, limiting the support to smaller installations.
-Shared ground loop arrays are allowed, subject to a “total system capacity” limit of 45kW.
+Eligible individual properties must have a heat pump capacity less or equal to 45kW, limiting the support to smaller installations.
+Shared ground loop arrays are allowed, subject to a “total system capacity” limit of 300kW, where each property does not exceed 45kW.

 Biomass installations